 More Affordable Health Plans

-Most people are required by law to have health insurance by 2014.
+Most people are now required by law to have health insurance.
 But don't panic.
 The government has set up ways to help you.

 You can review your new insurance options through a Marketplace.
-You'll be able to use a Marketplace online, in person, or by phone.
-Marketplaces will have people trained to answer your questions, called navigators.
+You can use a Marketplace online, in person, or by phone.
+Marketplaces have people trained to answer your questions.
+There are also people in community-based organizations called assistors and navigators who can help you sign up for a health plan in person.

 Find out more about the Marketplace in your state.